 What supplement is best for cognitive function?

-A multi-ingredient, science-backed supplement like Bright Mind-which combines B vitamins, vitamin D, magnesium, omega-3s, antioxidants, adaptogens, and nootropics-offers the broadest, most effective support for cognitive function in aging and ADHD.
+A multi-ingredient, science-backed supplement that combines B vitamins, vitamin D, magnesium, omega-3s, antioxidants, adaptogens, and nootropics offers the broadest, most effective support for cognitive function in aging.

 What is the best supplement for anti-aging?

-Supplements with antioxidants (vitamin C, E, resveratrol), omega-3s, B vitamins, and adaptogens help slow cellular aging and support brain health.
-Bright Mind includes all of these in a balanced, plant-based formula.
+Supplements with antioxidants (vitamin C, E, resveratrol), omega-3s, B vitamins, and adaptogens help slow cellular aging and support brain health when used consistently alongside healthy lifestyle habits.

 Which cognitive function improves with aging?